Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Results

 \subsection{Model Comparison and Statistical Analysis}

-One of the primary objectives of this study was to conduct a comprehensive comparison between feature-engineered and end-to-end models across various application contexts, assessing their generalization capabilities in diverse kinematic tasks.
+In this study we conducted a comprehensive comparison between feature-engineered and end-to-end models across various application contexts, assessing their generalization capabilities in diverse kinematic tasks.
 Figure \ref{FIG:ROC_AUCs} represents the ROC curves of each model across all folds and tasks.
 The highlighted area for each model represents the standard deviation of the mean in each point of the curve.
 To facilitate model comparison across tasks, we aggregated the ROC-AUC results from all folds and tasks into performance distributions.
 Figure \ref{FIG:levene} provides a visual representation of the ROC-AUC scores for both feature-engineered models and the deep learning model across all aggregated folds and tasks.

 Statistical analysis, including a T-test, was performed to compare all models, revealing no statistically significant differences in their mean ROC-AUC distributions (p $>$ 0.05).
 However, the application of a Levene test indicated significant differences in variances among the AUC of the models.
 Instances marked with an asterisk (*) in Figure \ref{FIG:levene} signify statistical significance, highlighting situations where performance variance differences between models are significant.
 Figure \ref{FIG:levene} illustrates that while differences in performance are not highly pronounced, the end-to-end deep learning model exhibits lower model variance and a more stable distribution.
 This is also visually supported by Figure \ref{FIG:ROC_AUCs}, where it can be appreaciated that the standard deviation is lower for the end-to-end deep learning model throughout the ROC curve.